alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 ### Destructuring and already declared variables

 Arrays allow you to declare empty variables first and use destructuring to assign them values later.
 You can do the same also with objects.
 However, there is catch.
-You have to wrap the who assignment with parentheses (`()`).
+You have to wrap the whole assignment with parentheses (`()`).
 Otherwise, JavaScript will think that the `{}` is a block.

 ```JavaScript
 // Create an object